Kansas

 Overall cost of living in Nashville, TN is 10.7% higher than in Kansas City, MO.
 The average listing price for a home in Nashville, TN is $534,248, which is 23.0% higher than Kansas City, MO.
 The average cost of groceries in Nashville, TN is 2.9% higher than Kansas City, MO.

-What are the drawbacks of living in Tennessee?
+What is the downfall of living in Tennessee?